SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch18:directories_and_links.md

    2. The contents of a regular file is unorganized, while a direcotry basically can be seen as a table, consisting of filenames and i-node numbers.

+      > An entry in this table is a hard link to this file.

       | filename                  | I-node number|
       |---------------------------|--------------|
       | file1                     | 1            |